grexi/documentation/Platform Documentation.md

 ### Users

 By adding users to an app you can grant fellow developers access to the source code in the repository, allow them to [deploy new versions](#deploying-new-versions) and modify the deployments including their [Add-ons](#managing-add-ons).
 Permissions are based on the user's [roles](#roles).
-Users can be added to applications or more fine grained to deployments of an application.
+Users can be added to applications or more fine grained to deployments.

 You can list, add and remove app users using the command line client.